What is Postpartum Depersonalization and Derealization? A Guide to That "Out of Body" Feeling

 Frequently Asked Questions

-Severe anxiety, sleep deprivation, trauma, and the hormonal upheaval of the postpartum period.
-The nervous system sometimes produces dissociation as a protective response to overwhelming stress.
-It is a symptom of a treatable condition, not a sign of permanent neurological change.
+- Severe anxiety, sleep deprivation, trauma, and the hormonal upheaval of the postpartum period.
+Dissociation is typically a protective response to overwhelming stress.
+It is a symptom of a treatable condition.

-Treating the underlying anxiety or trauma — CBT for anxiety, EMDR for trauma.
+- Treating the underlying anxiety or trauma — CBT for anxiety, CPT for trauma.
 Grounding techniques (engaging the physical senses) reduce dissociation in the moment.
 Medication for anxiety can also reduce dissociative symptoms.
 A perinatal mental health specialist will know how to address this.